Long-term tattoo care: A complete routine for lasting ink

 The first pillar of rigorous long-term tattoo care is daily topical hydration.
 How to properly hydrate a tattoo involves choosing a formula that combines several functions: light occlusion to limit transepidermal water loss (TEWL), humectant active ingredients to bind water in the stratum corneum, and emollient substances to restore the suppleness and cohesion of the skin surface.

-Preferred active ingredients in an after-tattoo cream:
+Key active ingredients to look for in an after-tattoo cream:

-- Panthenol, pro-vitamin B5, repairing and soothing
+- panthenol, pro-vitamin B5, repairing and soothing

-- Shea butter and ceramides for barrier function
+- shea butter and ceramides for barrier function

 When to hydrate a tattoo?
 Ideally morning and evening on clean, slightly damp skin, to maximize the penetration of humectant active ingredients.
 An additional application may be relevant in case of prolonged exposure to air conditioning, sun, or cold.